Laurent Robinson

-Laurent Robinson (born May 20, 1985) is a former American football wide receiver in the National Football League for the Atlanta Falcons, St. Louis Rams, Dallas Cowboys and Jacksonville Jaguars.
-He was drafted by the Atlanta Falcons in the third round of the 2007 NFL Draft.
-He played college football at Illinois State.
+Laurent Robinson (born May 20, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Atlanta Falcons, St. Louis Rams, Dallas Cowboys and Jacksonville Jaguars.
+He was selected by the Falcons in the third round of the 2007 NFL draft.
+He played college football for the Illinois State Redbirds.

-Early years
+Early life

 Robinson attended Rockledge High School in Rockledge, Florida.
 As a junior, he became a regular starter with the football team, recording 6 catches for 70 yards and one touchdown.
 He also practiced basketball and track.

 As a senior, he caught 55 passes for 903 yards and 11 touchdowns, while helping his team win back-to-back Class 3A Florida State championships in 2001 and 2002, with identical 14-1 records.
 He was named honorable-mention All-State, All-Space Coast and All-Conference.

 Robinson was a four-year member of the football, basketball and track teams.
 He received a scholarship to attend Illinois State University, after his stepfather contacted the Redbirds' coaching staff; as his brother had also been recruited there a year before.